On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: Introduction and motivation

 \section{Introduction and motivation}

 Spectral graph theory is an important branch of discrete mathematics that links graphs to linear algebra.
 Its applications are numerous.
 For instance, in Chemistry the H\"{u}ckel molecular orbital theory of conjugated $\pi$ systems \cite{streitwieser1961} is essentially an exercise in applied spectral graph theory \cite{trinajstic1992}.
 Unlike the adjacency matrix itself, the spectrum of the adjacency matrix is an invariant.
-Singular graphs, i.e.\ graphs that have a zero eigenvalue of the adjacency matrix, have been studied extensively.
-One subclass of singular graphs, known as nut graphs, is of particular interest.
-A \emph{nut graph} is a singular graph whose $0$-$1$ adjacency matrix has a one-dimensional kernel (nullity $\eta = 1$) and has a full corresponding eigenvector.
+Singular graphs, i.e.\ graphs that have a zero eigenvalue of the $0$-$1$ adjacency matrix, have been studied extensively.
+A special class of singular graphs consists of the core graphs, graphs of which the null spaces of the adjacency matrix contains a full vector (i.e.\ a vector that has no zero entry).
+One subclass of core graphs, known as nut graphs, is of particular interest.
+A \emph{nut graph} is a singular graph whose $0$-$1$ adjacency matrix has a one-dimensional kernel (nullity $\eta = 1$) and a full corresponding eigenvector.
+In this sense, a nut graph is a maximally-extended core graph of nullity $1$ \cite{ScirihaGutman-NutExt}.
 Some properties of nut graphs are easily proved.
 For instance, nut graphs are connected, non-bipartite, and have no vertices of degree one \cite{ScirihaGutman-NutExt}.
 It is conventional to require that a nut graph has $n \geq 2$ vertices, although some authors consider $K_1$ as the trivial nut.
 There exist numerous construction rules for making larger nut graphs from smaller \cite{ScirihaGutman-NutExt}.